Jorge Polanco Player Props: Twins vs. Royals

 Jorge Polanco At The Plate

-- Polanco is batting .250 with 10 doubles, five home runs and seven walks.
+- Polanco is hitting .248 with 10 doubles, five home runs and seven walks.

-- Polanco has picked up a hit in 74.2% of his 31 games this year, with at least two hits in 19.4% of those games.

-- Polanco has had an RBI in 10 games this season (32.3%), including six multi-RBI outings (19.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Polanco has driven in a run in 11 games this season (34.4%), including six games with more than one RBI (18.8%).
+He has also driven home three or more of his team's runs in two contests.

-- In nine of 31 games this year, he has scored, including multiple runs once.
+- In 10 of 32 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.